clarkfitzg/phd_research/notes/topics/visualization.md

 to detect conceptual errors.

 http://swirlstats.com/ Interacts with users by asking for input line by line.
-Quite basic from what I see.
+Looks basic from what I see.
+Probably quite useful though.